keithjgrant/Taming-CSS/Crawling/chapter4.md

 ### HSL & HSLA

 Another way we can define colors is with **HSL** values.
 This stands for "Hue, Saturation, Lightness", which are the three values we specify to define a color.
 The first value, hue, is a number between 0 and 359.
 This represents the 360 degrees of the color circle, transitioning evenly through red (0), yellow (60), green (120), cyan (180), blue (240), magenta (300), and back to red.
 The second value, saturation, is a percentage representing the insensity of the color.
 100% makes the color very vivid; 0% means no color is present, resulting in a shade of gray.
 The third value, lightness, is a percentage representing how light (or dark) the color is.
-A lightness of 50% provides for the most vivid colors;  setting it higher makes the color lighter, with 100% resulting in pure white; setting it low; 100% produces white.
+A lightness of 50% provides for the most vivid colors;  setting it higher makes the color lighter, with 100% resulting in pure white; setting it low makes the color darker, with 0% resulting in black.
 Here is an example of an HSL color:

 ```css
 color: hsl(200, 70%, 75%);